7 Days in Sydney: The Itinerary That Actually Makes Sense

 Option A (full day, more active) — Start with the Watsons Bay Ferry from Circular Quay (Wharf 4, about 25 minutes).

-Watsons Bay is a small harbour-side suburb on the southern headland.
+Watsons Bay is a small harbourside suburb on the southern headland.
 Gap Park is a short walk from the ferry wharf — the cliff lookout gives views of the open Pacific to the south and the harbour entrance to the north.

-From here, the track continues up to South Head and the lighthouse.
-Doyle’s on the Beach at Watsons Bay is a Sydney institution for seafood — open since 1885, not cheap, but the fish and chips on the terrace overlooking the beach is a reliable lunch.
+Doyle’s on the Beach at Watsons Bay is a Sydney institution for seafood — the fish and chips on the terrace overlooking the beach is a reliable lunch option.

 Spend time at the beach, walk the Icebergs boardwalk, and have lunch before starting the coastal walk in the early afternoon.
-This cuts the total distance significantly and keeps the pace comfortable.

 The Bondi to Coogee Coastal Walk runs 6km south along the clifftops, passing Tamarama, Bronte, Clovelly, and finishing at Coogee Beach.
+Allow 2–2.5 hours at a relaxed pace.

 Day 5 — Culture, City, and Darling Harbour (or Hunter Valley)